Copyright © 2006-2009 Black Hen Farm, Inc. All rights reserved. | Privacy Policy | Terms of Service

 We will sometimes let people pick up eggs at our gate if there is a

-special circumstance, but we prefer to sell at the farmers market.
+special circumstance, but we prefer to sell at the market.

 Comments from Our Customers